s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 - Process an entire ZIP archive containing images (including nested folders).
 - Outputs a ZIP archive preserving the folder structure, with:
   - Images annotated with detected crystals.
-  - CSV files listing crystal sizes in pixels.
+  - XLSX files listing crystal sizes (in pixels and um) and predicted classes.

 ### How to use